nivi-1993/Intern-Technocolabs/README.md

 Machine learning intermediate involves handling missing values, non-numeric values, data leakage and more using various techniques like pipelines, XGBoost.
 By performing these operations, models will be more accurate and useful.

 Machine learning explainability - permutation imortance, SHAP values - an acronym from SHapley Additive exPlanations break down a prediction to show the impact of each feature.
 SHAP values interpret the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.

+For a feature to be useful, it must have a relationship to the target that your model is able to learn.
+The output from feature engineering is fed to the predictive models, and the results are cross-validated.